iterative/gto/README.md

 ```

 It looks just the same as `$ gto deprecate awesome-model --delete`, but will
-include all artifact versions that exist.
+include tags for all artifact versions that exist, as well as a creation tag if
+it existed.

 </details>